Integrity speaks to who we are truly, to our core values.

 - Or on the contrary, this can unsettle us quite a lot when those values that the outside world brings are not in alignment with who we are.

 Being intact here will be our best guide and our anchor for the behaviour we choose to have as a response.
 Being intact means taking the time to connect to ourselves and understand if those values that we have been confronted to, are true to what we are and if we want to align to them or not.
 And once we are perfectly aware of where we are aligned or not, we can adjust our behaviour accordingly, in the full respect of who we are and push back when necessary.
-Yes, because we are not obliged to adhere to a set of values which is not ours and in fact adhering to a set of values which is not ours would be very violent to ourselves.
+Yes, we are not obliged to adhere to a set of values which is not ours and in fact adhering to a set of values which is not ours would be very violent to ourselves as I explain in this blog post.

-Now I am not saying that being intact means no change, no evolution, and no growth.
+Now I am not saying that being intact means no change, no evolution, and no personal growth.
 I am saying it is all of this, but always aligned with who we are.
+Actually remaining intact can also mean challenge our current behaviour and way of thinking.
+Does it really still align with who I am ?
+If not, getting rid of old patterns and habits that are no longer serving us can help us to grow.

-Next time behaviours come to challenge you and your values I invite you to ask yourself the following questions :
+Next time behaviours or thinking come to challenge you and your values I invite you to ask yourself the following questions :

 - Do I adhere to this concept / behaviour / speech / idea ?